Extra Payments Provide Huge Mortgage Savings

-There's a simple trick to reduce the repayment period of your mortgage and save thousands of dollars over the course of your loan: Make additional payments that are applied to your principal.
+Here's a simple trick to significantly reduce the length of your mortgage and save thousands of dollars over the course of your loan: Make extra payments that are applied toward your principal.
 Borrowers use different methods to meet this goal.
-Paying one additional payment one time every year is probably the easiest to keep track of.
-If you can't pay an additional whole payment all at once, you can divide that payment by 12 and pay that additional amount monthly.
-Another popular option is to pay half of your payment every two weeks.
+For many people,Perhaps the simplest way to organize this process is to make 1 additional mortgage payment per year.
+If you can't pay an additional whole payment in one month, you can divide your payment by 12 and write a check for that additional amount monthly.
+Another popular option is to pay a half payment every two weeks.
 The effect here is that you will make one extra monthly payment in a year.
-Each of these options produces different results, but they will all significantly reduce the length of your mortgage and lower your total interest paid.
+These options differ slightly in lowering the total interest paid and reducing payback length, but each will significantly shorten the duration of your mortgage and lower the total interest paid over the life of the loan.

 Additional One-time payment

 It may not be possible for you to pay more every month or even every year.
-But you should remember that most mortgages will allow you to make additional payments at any time.
-Whenever you get some extra money, consider using this rule to make a one-time additional payment toward your mortgage principal.
-If, for example, you receive a surprise windfall three years into your mortgage, paying several thousand dollars into your home's principal will shorten the repayment period of your loan and save enormously on mortgage interest paid over the life of the loan.
-Unless the mortgage loan is very large, even a few thousand dollars applied early can yield huge benefits over the duration of the loan.
+But you should remember that most mortgages will allow you to make additional principal payments at any time.
+Any time you come into unexpected cash, consider using this rule to pay a one-time additional payment toward mortgage principal.
+For example: several years after moving into your home, you get a huge tax refund,a large legacy, or a cash gift; , you could pay this windfall toward your loan principal, which would result in enormous savings and a shortened payback period.
+For most loans, even a relatively modest amount, paid early in the loan period, could offer huge savings in interest and in the duration of the loan.

 Got a Question?